 Teeth are fabulous source of genomic DNA due to its resistant nature.
 In teeth, DNA is found in vascular pulp, odontoblastic process, accessory canal, and cellular cementum.
 Even the root-filled teeth provide sufficient material for PCR analysis which produces DNA profile which is further compared with antemortem samples or paternal DNA.

 Your teeth are like your fingerprints.
 They are uniquely yours.
-That’s why forensic dentist use their expertise to help in identification of remains found in crime scene .
+That’s why forensic dentist use their expertise to help in the identification of remains found in the crime scene .
 Forensic odontologists study and identify teeth, jaw, prosthesis, dental appliances, bitemarks, dental injuries, and dental records in the intrigued of justice.

 Pretty I A, Sweet D (2001) A look at forensic dentistry-Part 1: The role of teeth in the determination of human identity